Quick answer

 2. Discretionary Trusts

 Discretionary trusts give trustees the power to decide how the assets are distributed among beneficiaries.
-Can a trust avoid inheritance tax using this structure?
+Can a trust reduce your inheritance tax using this structure?
 Not entirely—but discretionary trusts do remove assets from the settlor’s estate if they live for seven years after the gift is made.

 3. Interest in Possession Trusts